This is a quick and easy baby quilt pattern using simple raw edge applique.

 White or Low Volume Background Fabric:

-Cut one piece of background fabric WOF x 56” to give room to square up.
+Cut one larger piece of fabric for the background WOF; x 56” to give room to square up.

 21 3” x 3” squares which will be cut down into 21 raindrops using the printable template or AccuQuilt Crazy Petals Die 55326